viktorvesely/TaC/README.md

 ### Common Requirements
 - **Python**: Ensure Python is installed on your system.
 Download it [here](https://www.python.org/downloads/).

-You can find the required dependecies for this project in the `pyproject.toml` file and install them using pip or your preferred package manager.
+- **Dependencies**: You can find the required dependecies for this project in the `pyproject.toml` file and install them using pip or your preferred package manager.

 ## Setting Up the Project